torte71/tmteststuff/armbian_images.md

       - After removing the usb-ethernet, the driver needs several seconds before it detects the removal.
         - Once the removal is detected and `usb usb5-port1: attempt power cycle` appears in dmesg output, the adapter seems to work OK after re-inserting it into the same usb3 port.
     - Similar issue: <https://forum.radxa.com/t/rtl8153-usb3-not-working/2888>

+  - Backlight not turned off for DPMS powersave
+    - Original image behaviour: Identical
+    - It is possible to use the gpio-backlight driver by adding a backlight node to the devicetree, then the backlight will be toggled whenever the screensaver gets activated/deactivated.
+      - There seems to be a bug in current kernels, which does not initialize the driver correctly.
+Once this gets resolved, I will add backlight support to the devicetree.

 ## Enable unsupported devices (devicetree overlays)